Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Results and Discussion

 To verify this statement, different devices with an area comprised between 94 and 1.4 \textmu m\textsuperscript{2} are measured under different pulse widths \textit{t\textsubscript{write}} of 20 ns, 200 ns and 20 \textmu s.
 After each programming pulse of amplitude \textit{V\textsubscript{write}} and duration \textit{t\textsubscript{write}}, the resistance is measured non-destructively at \textit{V\textsubscript{read}} = 100 mV.
 After each write-read sequence, \textit{V\textsubscript{write}} is gradually increased, as shown in the upper boxes of \textbf{Figure \ref{fig:LTPLTD}}.
 Ferroelectric switching in polycrystalline materials generally occurs through the nucleation and anisotropic growth of individual domains.
 The creep velocity of domain wall motion is inversely proportional to the switching time and follows the empirical Merz law \cite{merz_domain_1954}:

 Consequently, programming the weights with shorter voltage pulses requires one to increase the maximal amplitude accordingly: from 2 V for 20 \textmu s, it is increased to 3 V for 200 ns pulses and 3.75 V for 20 ns pulses.
 The respective step sizes are 48 mV, 41 mV, and 42 mV.
 For each measurement, the read resistance \textit{R} is normalized by the dynamic range measured for the same device, operated under \textit{t\textsubscript{write}} = 20 \textmu s.
+A representative cycle is represented for two sizes and three pulse widths in \textbf{Figure \ref{fig:LTPLTD} a, b} and \textbf{c}.
+The behavior is reproducible, however, an abrupt change in resistance is occasionally observed on the smaller devices, as shown in \textbf{Supplementary Figure S7}.
+A possible explanation is that for micrometer-scale devices, the number of ferroelectric domains becomes discrete, leading to a stochastic behavior \cite{mulaosmanovic_switching_2017}.
+By defining the coercive voltage V\textsubscript{C} as the optima of the dR/dV derivatives of the LTP and LTD curves, we can verify that the thin films follow the Merz law (\textbf{Supplementary Figure S8}) \cite{merz_domain_1954}.
+The extrapolated activation voltages are Va=-2.9 V for negative bias and Va=5.3 V for positive bias.
+The activation fields, estimated for a thickness of 5 nm, are 5.8 and 11 MV.cm\textsuperscript{-1}, respectively.
+These values are consistent with previous reports demonstrating that the switching dynamics in ultra-thin HfZrO\textsubscript{4} were described by the Nucleation Limited Switching framework \cite{kondratyuk2022polarization}.
 Comparing \textbf{Figure \ref{fig:LTPLTD} a, b} and \textbf{c}, we observe that both for a 4 \textmu m\textsuperscript{2} and a 94 \textmu m\textsuperscript{2} device, there is no degradation of the On/Off ratio upon decreasing \textit{t\textsubscript{write}}.
 In contrast, in previous work on large area (10000 \textmu m\textsuperscript{2}) resistive weights revealed the collapse of the On/Off ratio as the programming pulse width decreases: the On/Off ratio was reduced by 76\% for 20 ns pulses compared to 20 \textmu s pulses \cite{begon-lours_back-end--line_2024}.
 These results confirm that the self-loading time of the devices in this work is shorter than 20 ns.